- Home

 Do You Need a VPN?

-No, South Africa does not censor the internet.
+No, South Africa doesn’t censor the internet.
 There’s no VoIP blocking, no social media restrictions, and no government content filtering.
 You can freely use WhatsApp calls, Zoom, FaceTime, and access any website without a VPN.

 However, a VPN is still valuable for: